Abbey Museum of Art and Archaeology: Historical background

 The museum has its roots in the Abbey Folk Park which was established by Rev. John S.M.
 Ward (1885–1949) at Barnet, north of London, in 1934.
 Antiquarian, author, educator, mystic and spiritualist, Ward's museum was for its time, as unconventional as its founder.
 Rejecting the traditional model of the museum and influenced by the Skansen Folk Museum in Sweden, Ward opted to display artefacts in sympathetic surroundings.
 Dubbed by the press "The man who collects houses" Ward saved several historical buildings from destruction and had them rebuilt on the site at New Barnet, which was also home to the Confraternity of the Kingdom of Christ, a religious community that he founded in 1929.
 To display his substantial collection of prehistoric artefacts Ward constructed a replica Bronze Age village, becoming in the process a pioneer of experimental archaeology and 'open air' museums.

-When it was forced to close in 1940 at the height of the London Blitz, the Abbey Folk Park housed 30 relocated historic buildings, replicas of ancient structures and a collection of more than 40 000 artefacts.
+When it was forced to close in 1940 at the height of the London Blitz, the Abbey Folk Park housed 30 relocated historic buildings, replicas of ancient structures and a collection of more than 40,000 artefacts.
 In 1945 the museum buildings and the bulk of the collections were reluctantly sold to finance the migration of Ward and many members of his community to Cyprus where he died in 1949.
 The escalation of violence as the predominant Greek population sought Enosis, Union with Greece, from the British, forced the community to relocate again, arriving in Australia in 1956 and eventually settling in Caboolture, Queensland, in 1965.

 In 1978 it was decided to make the remaining collection available to the public and a museum board was formed appointing Michael Strong (M.A.
 Archaeology & Heritage) as director of the Abbey Museum of Art and Archaeology.
 With the securing of government assistance and public sector donations and with the technical assistance from a number of institutions the construction of the new museum was started in 1983.
 In June 1986 the Abbey Museum of Art and Archaeology was officially opened in its present building.
 In 1999 the next stage of the museum, a manuscript gallery was opened, named in honour of Professor Richard Stephens who served as board chairman from 1993 to 2003.

+On 13 February 2026, multiple ancient Egyptian artefacts were stolen from the museum following an early morning break in.
+Most of the artefacts, except for a wooden sculpture of a cat, were recovered the next day in a car at a ferry terminal, while a 52-year-old male suspect was arrested.